neiltranterralogic/roku_builder/README.md

 you are trying to run the command.
 The options are as follows:

  * --ref or -r
- ** This option only works with git typr staging.
-It will allow you to run a
-      command on a specific git branch, tag, or referance.
+   * This option only works with git type staging.
+It will allow you to run a command on a specific git branch, tag, or referance.
  * --stage or -s
- ** This option will work with either git or script staging.
-It allows you to
-      sideload a specific stage.
+   * This option will work with either git or script staging.
+It allows you to sideload a specific stage.
 If using script staging then it will run the configured stage script before sideloading and then run the unstage script after.
 If using git staging it will stach any local changes,